 The big data problem:

 How do we know?
 It is simply a case of history repeating.
 We only have to study the still smouldering last chapter of banking industry history.
-Currently banks are portrayed as something akin to the village idiot as far as technology adoption is concerned, and there is certainly a nugget of truth to this.
-But it is also true that banks, in many jurisdictions and across trading styles and business lines, have adopted data driven models already a long time ago.
-In fact, long enough, that we have already observed how it all ended up pear shaped, Great Financial Crisis and all.
+Currently banks are portrayed as something akin to the village idiot as far as technology adoption is concerned (and there is certainly a nugget of truth to this).
+Yet it is also true that banks, in many jurisdictions and across trading styles and business lines, have adopted data driven models already a long time ago.
+In fact, long enough ago that we have already observed how it call all ended pear shaped, Great Financial Crisis and all.

-It gets worse.
-While sometimes data do sing and dance by themselves, we still live in a world where specialists must cajole the data into producing some useful signal, metric or other distilled piece of information.
-This process is called various names such as: analytics, models, quants, rocket science or data science voodoo… This step is also fraught with risks, actually significantly higher risks than those linked to the quality of the raw data.
+While sometimes data do sing and dance by themselves, we still live in a world where specialists must cajole incomplete, poor and inconclusive data into producing useful signals, metrics and other distilled pieces of information.
+This process is called various names such as: analytics, modeling, quantitative analysis, rocket science or just data science voodoo… This step is also fraught with risks, actually significantly higher risks than those linked to the quality of the raw data.

-“give the same data set to two different analysts, they will produce different models and metrics”
+give the exact same data set to two different analysts, they will produce different models, metrics and decisions

-In this space too, the promotion of so called artificial intelligence and machine learning as the great “untapped” quantification programme leads to the uncharted territory where not only will the model outcomes be different, but the analysts will also have no idea why this is so…
+The promotion of artificial intelligence and machine learning as the great untapped quantification programme of humanity leads to uncharted territory where not only will model outcomes be different, the analysts might have no idea why this is so!

 The Linked Data Solution

-There is actually a magic wand to solve the data problem.
-The prosaic, old style summary answer is: metadata.
-But there is a more comprehensive, forward looking and informative name, namely Linked Data.
-Conceived by none other that Tim Berners-Lee, the same person who brought us the Web (on which you read this post).
+There is actually an (almost) magic wand to solve the data problem.
+The prosaic, old style (concise) hint is: Metadata, or data about data.
+There is a more comprehensive, forward looking and informative name, namely .

-Linked Data helps solve the data provenance problem by elevating data into first class citizens in an interconnected web.
-Data get to have a (web) name and address, a full bio, including pedigree and friends.
-There is a growing and maturing set of Semantic Web tools that can be used to aggregate, query and use such metadata.
+In the Linked Data architecture data are not just blobs of digital information floating around.
+They get to have a (web) name and address, a full bio, including pedigree and friends.
+There is a growing and maturing set of tools that can be used to aggregate, query and use such metadata.

-The good news (for BCBS 239 enthusiasts) is that this technology is so vital for the broader economy, it will certainly find increasing support and development irrespective of adoption in the financial industry.
+The good news is that this technology is vital for the broader economy, that it will certainly find increasing support and development irrespective of adoption in the financial industry.
 The bad news is that Linked Data do not sing and dance by themselves either.
-While we are well on our way into taming data management, data invariably get fed into quantitative models of various sorts and the corresponding status for model management is far less advanced and fragmented across domains and verticals.
+While with the adoption we might be well on our way towards taming data management, data invariably get fed into quantitative models of various sorts and the corresponding status of Model Governance is far less advanced and fragmented across domains and verticals.

 The Linked Models Solution

 The problem is that models of one sort or another are so useful and ubiquitous, they are all over the place.
-In fact IT people will call the mere schema of a database a data model thereby adding to the confusion of model definition.
+In fact computer scientists will call the mere schema of a database a data model thereby adding to the confusion of model definition.

-The solution we are proposing for the models side of data science is not unlike the Linked Data based solution to the Big Data mess.
+The solution we are proposing for the models side of data science is not unlike the Linked Data based solution to the data side.
 Namely we promote models to be first class citizens in an interconnected web:

 A Linked Model is not one but three (3) things at the same time.
 We call this DOAM (semantic Description Of A Model):

 - There is an abstract model: captured and represented as human oriented knowledge in a paper.
-This is typically the description of a Function, that takes specific Linked Data as input and produces specific Linked Data as output.
-This description is available somewhere on the web, although it may be private.
-May be machine readable / translatable into code.
+This is typically the description of a general Function, a mathematical entity that takes specific Linked Data as input and produces specific Linked Data as output.
+This human oriented model description is available somewhere on the web, although it may be private.
+It may even be machine readable / translatable into code.

 - There is the model source code: the pieces of programming that are required to implement an abstract model, again available somewhere on the web.
-Again may be private or public.
+Again such implementations may be private or public.

-- There is the model instance: the actual application that executes the model source code (produces live results), available (via an API) somewhere on the web.
+- There is the model instance: this is the actual application that executes the model source code (produces live results), for example available (via an API) somewhere on the web.

 The metadata technologies required for implementing Linked Models are similar to - but extending - those pertaining to Linked Data.
-It also overlaps with the so called Service Oriented Architectures (SOA), but places much more emphasis on documenting and making accessible the mathematical content of the data processing function of the model.
+They also overlap with so-called Service Oriented Architectures (SOA), but place more emphasis on documenting and making accessible the mathematical content of the data processing function of the model.